0oSaraho0/pp5-ecommerce/README.md

 ## Site Goals

-The site is aimed at anyone that wants to donate their unwanted items to charity, and anyone who wants to buy preloved items  Without signing in the user can browse the online store and donate their items.  they can also look at the site blog to see where they money is being spent.
+The site is aimed at anyone that wants to donate their unwanted items to charity, and anyone who wants to buy preloved items  Without signing in the user can browse the online store and donate their items.
+They can also look at the site blog to see where they money is being spent.
 They can log in to see a log of the items they have bought and leave a review of the site.
 They can also save their details for future purchases.

 ## Agile Planning

-This project was developed using agile methodologies, delivering small features over 5 sprints spaced out over 6 weeks.
+This project was developed using agile methodologies, delivering small features over 6 sprints spaced out over 6 weeks.
 Each issue was labelled must have, should have and could have.
 The must have features were completed first, then the should have's, then the could have's.
 It was done this way to ensure a complete website is made with the nice to have features added if there is capacity.

 My kanban board was made using github projects which can be viewed [here]().
 Each view can be clicked in to obtain further information.